Last Updated on September 12, 2021 by Jim Ferri

 There was one disappointment on our Galapagos cruise vacation, however.
 Although it was listed in the itinerary from our travel agent, we never visited the Charles Darwin Research Station.
 It is the place where giant tortoises are being reared in captivity to save them from extinction.

 Still, though, we did see one of the giants on the last day of the trip when we made a quick stop at a ranch en route to the airport.
-Startled when I walked up from behind, it made a loud hissing sound as it pulled its head into its huge shell.
+Startled when I walked up from behind, one made a loud hissing sound as it pulled its head into its huge shell upon my approach.

 If You Go: